Before you start

 The exercises described below can help you strengthen the muscles in your shoulder (especially the muscles of the rotator cuff--the part that helps with circular motion).
 These exercises should not cause you pain.
 If you feel any pain, stop exercising.
 Start again with a lighter weight.

-Look at the pictures with each exercise so you can use the correct position.
 Warm up before adding weights.
 To warm up, stretch your arms and shoulders, and do pendulum exercises.
 To do pendulum exercises, bend from the waist, letting your arms hang down.
 Keep your arm and shoulder muscles relaxed, and move your arms slowly back and forth.
 Perform the exercises slowly: Lift your arm to a slow count of 3 and lower your arm to a slow count of 6.

 Keep repeating each of the following exercises until your arm is tired.
 Use a light enough weight that you don't get tired until you've done the exercise about 20 to 30 times.
 Increase the weight a little each week (but never so much that the weight causes pain).
 Start with 2 ounces the first week.
 Move up to 4 ounces the second week, 8 ounces the next week and so on.